-The role of the Board Performance Evaluation Committee chaired by a Non-Executive Director, is to deal with the Board's performance evaluation and identify ways how to improve the Board's effectiveness.
+With effect from 1 May 2021, the role of the Board Performance Evaluation Committee was merged into that of the Nominations and Corporate Governance Committee chaired by a Non-Executive Director.
+The committee is to deal with the Board's performance evaluation and identify ways how to improve the Board's effectiveness.